jfrog/gitlab-templates/README.md

     # OR for windows:
     - !reference [.setup_jfrog_windows, script]
 ```

-### Storing JFrog Platform Servers
-You can set the connection details to your JFrog Platform by using one of the following variables combinations:

-1. JF_URL (no authentication)
-2. JF_URL + JF_USER + JF_PASSWORD (basic authentication)
-3. JF_URL + JF_ACCESS_TOKEN (authentication using a JFrog Access Token.
-NOTE: If using the container registry, a username is also required when using this option)

 ### Additional Optional Variables
 Configurations can be done via Project Settings > CI/CD > Variables: